Hansoft/DashboardImageExtractor/README.md

 ###Terms and conditions
 DIE is licensed under a MIT License as stated in the [LICENSE.md].
-This tool is not port of the official Hansoft product or subject to its license agreement.
+This tool is not part of the official Hansoft product or subject to its license agreement.
 The program is provided as is and there is no obligation on Hansoft AB to provide support, update or enhance this program.

 By downloading the pre-built packages of DIE you also accept the terms and conditions of the [Hansoft Software Development Kit (.pdf)].